 I slipped and fell at work about two months ago.
 At that time, my back was a little sore, but I thought it was a minor problem.
 I didn’t report the injury or seek medical treatment.
 But as time passed, my back pain got worse and started to run down my leg.
 My primary care doctor thinks I seriously hurt my back during the slip and fall at work.
 My doctor also thinks that all the heavy lifting I do at work made the original injury worse.
 Is it too late to file a workers’ comp claim?

 When you suffer a work injury, it’s important to report it promptly.
 Most states have relatively short deadlines for doing so, and late reporting may result in your benefits being reduced or automatically denied.
 Reporting deadlines vary from state to state.
 Many states, such as California and Florida, have 30-day deadlines.
 Other states like Iowa and Michigan give workers 90 days to report their injuries.
-Still other states, such as Hawaii, don’t specify a specific deadline; instead, they may simply require employees to report their injuries as soon as it’s practical.
+Still other states, such as Arizona and Hawaii, don’t specify a specific deadline; instead, they may simply require employees to report their injuries promptly or as soon as it’s practical.
 In Colorado, if you don’t report your injury within four days, you’ll lose a day of benefits for each day that you’re late.
-(To learn the reporting deadline where you live, select your state from our page on filing a workers’ compensation claim.)

 Insurance companies often deny claims by employees who reported their injuries late.
 If that happens to you, however, it doesn’t necessarily mean you won’t be able to receive any workers’ comp benefits.
 Most states excuse late reporting under some circumstances, at least up until a certain point.
 Even when you miss the reporting deadline, you still may be eligible for workers’ comp benefits if, for example:

 If you report your injury now and your employer’s insurance company denies your claim, you have the right to appeal.
 But you should strongly consider speaking with a workers’ comp lawyer.
-An attorney who’s experienced in this field can explain the rules in your state, including the reporting deadline and whether you qualify for any exceptions.
-To find a workers’ comp lawyer in your area, select your state from our lawyer directory.
+A local attorney who’s experienced in this field can explain the rules in your state, including the reporting deadline and whether you qualify for any exceptions.